Ice Sculptor

 Do you ever get hired to do custom work?
 Could you create a reasonably realistic ice sculpture of a person's head / face just from a photograph of them and what would you charge a client for that?

-Asked by 02sammy over 9 years ago
+Asked by 02sammy about 10 years ago

 Yes, I do lots of custom work.
 To me, custom work is often the most interesting part of the job because you're facing new challenges and it requires that you're completely engaged and not just on autopilot.
 But it can also be the most stressful part, because you're occasionally not sure if what you're doing is going to work.